mayurimd88/madhav_store_power-BI/README.md

 Project objective:-
 Owner of Madhav store wants us to help them create a dashboard to track and analyse their online sales across India.
-Analyze Ecomm sales data created an interactive dashboard using PowerBI.

 Project key points:-
 1. Data collection